 The most important thing when it comes to managing your time is that you’re productive and that you simultaneously allow yourself the time to complete quality work.
 You don’t want to produce something that's subpar.
 You could be productive and get things done, but if you don’t manage your time effectively, it’s less likely that you’ll produce something that you’re proud of creating.
-You want to make sure that you have enough time to complete everything that you need or want to implement into your day when you are relying on time management.
+You want to make sure that you have enough time to complete everything that you need or want to implement into your day.
 Rather than overcommitting yourself, be realistic and plan your day one step at a time.

 Struggles with Time Management

 Struggling with time management is common.
 People that live with ADHD often struggle with time management because they don’t have a realistic concept of time.
-It can be difficult to determine how long it will take them to do something, and so they often overestimate or underestimate the amount of time that it will take for a person with ADHD to complete a task.
+It can be difficult to determine how long it will take them to do something, and so they often underestimate the amount of time that it will take to complete a task.
 Another reason that people with ADHD may struggle with time management is difficulty starting a task.
 Part of the reason this happens is that they want to do multiple things at the same time.
 They get bored quickly and struggle with sticking to one task as a result.

-Sometimes it’s hard to figure out what the most important things you need to do are, but that’s when it’s about recognizing your priorities.
+Sometimes it’s hard to figure out what the most important things you need to do are, but that’s about recognizing your priorities.
 When engaging in time management, it’s helpful to make a list of the most important things that you need to get done.
-You want to set goals and make sure that when you’re setting those objectives or goals, you identify what to prioritize first.
-Once you establish that, you can go on from there and implement other activities.
+You want to set goals and make sure that when you’re setting those objectives, you identify what to prioritize first.
+Once you establish that, you can go from there and implement other activities.

 There’s a technique that is used in a business setting that helps people manage their time effectively.
 It goes by the letters of the alphabet - A, B, C, D. “A” is for tasks that are urgent.
 B is for tasks that important, but not quite as urgent.
 “C” is for tasks that are unimportant but urgent.
 “D” is for tasks that are unimportant and not urgent.
 Each group gets ranked by priority.
 This makes it so that you can figure out what the most important things to do are.